CU-ECEN-5823/ecen5823-courseproject-adityavarshney100/questions/Assignment1-SimplicityExerciseQuestions.md

 Your answer here

 **3. Is there a meaningful difference in current between the answers for question 1 and 2?
-Please explain your answer, referencing the [Mainboard Schematic](https://www.silabs.com/documents/public/schematic-files/WSTK-Main-BRD4001A-A01-schematic.pdf) and [AEM Accuracy](https://www.silabs.com/documents/login/user-guides/ug279-brd4104a-user-guide.pdf) section of the user's guide where appropriate.**
+Please explain your answer, referencing the [Mainboard Schematic](https://www.silabs.com/documents/public/schematic-files/WSTK-Main-BRD4001A-A01-schematic.pdf) and [AEM Accuracy](https://www.silabs.com/documents/login/user-guides/ug279-brd4104a-user-guide.pdf) section of the user's guide where appropriate.
+Extra credit is avilable for this question and depends on your answer.**

 Your answer here